-Career Capital: Working alongside university careers teams we support undergraduate students providing them with a range of opportunities to connect with professionals in the City and Canary Wharf.
-This valuable work includes mock interviews, business mentoring, mock assessment centres and CV reviews.
+Higher Education: Working alongside university careers teams, we support students providing them with a range of opportunities to connect with professionals in the City and Canary Wharf.
+This valuable work includes mock interviews, business mentoring and CV/LinkedIn reviews.

 Mentoring Works: This programme matches students, in Year 10 and Sixth Form, to volunteer business mentors working in the City of London.
 Young people travel to their mentor’s office, where they work together to develop the knowledge and skills needed for their future education, training or careers, over a nine month programme.

-Career Capital, our higher education programme, supports undergraduates by providing them with opportunities to hone their employability skills as they prepare for the world of work.
-Our dedicated project managers work alongside our university stakeholders to provide a programme that consists of ‘insight clubs’ where students can explore career options in a range of areas from banking to PR; giving practical support on applications; providing Mock Interviews and Mock assessment centres together with professional input and our ‘CV surgery’.
+Our Higher Education programme, supports undergraduates by providing them with opportunities to hone their employability skills as they prepare for the world of work.
+Our dedicated project managers work alongside our university stakeholders to provide a programme that consists of ‘insight clubs’ where students can explore career options in a range of areas from banking to PR; giving practical support on applications; providing Mock Interviews together with professional input and our ‘CV and LinkedIn surgeries’.
 We understand how hard the graduate employment field can be and welcome contact from universities on how we can support them in improving outcomes.